Self-report study: Validity

 Validity refers to whether a study measures or examines what it claims to measure or examine.
 Questionnaires are said to often lack validity for a number of reasons.
 Participants may lie; give answers that are desired and so on.

 A way of assessing the validity of self-report measures is to compare the results of the self-report with another self-report on the same topic.
 (This is called concurrent validity).
 For example if an interview is used to investigate sixth grade students' attitudes toward smoking, the scores could be compared with a questionnaire of former sixth graders' attitudes toward smoking.

 Results of self-report studies have been confirmed by other methods.
 For example, results of prior self-reported outcomes were confirmed by studies involving smaller participant population using direct observation strategies.

 The overarching question asked regarding this strategy is, "Why would the researcher trust what people say about themselves?"
 In case, however, when there is a challenge to the validity of collected data, there are research tools that can be used to address the problem of respondent bias in self-report studies.
 These include the construction of some inventories to minimize respondent distortions such as the use of scales to assess the attitude of the participant, measure personal bias, as well as identify the level of resistance, confusion, and insufficiency of self-reporting time, among others.
-Leading questions could also be avoided, open questions could be added to allow respondents to expand upon their replies and confidentiality could be reinforced to allow respondents to give more truthful responses.
+Leading questions could also be avoided, open questions could be added to allow respondents to expand upon their replies, and confidentiality could be reinforced to allow respondents to give more truthful responses.

 Disadvantages

 Self-report studies have many advantages, but they also suffer from specific disadvantages due to the way that subjects generally behave.
-Self-reported answers may be exaggerated; respondents may be too embarrassed to reveal private details; various biases may affect the results, like social desirability bias.
+Self-reported answers may be exaggerated; respondents may be too embarrassed to reveal private details; and various biases may affect the results, like social desirability bias.
 There are also cases when respondents guess the hypothesis of the study and provide biased responses that 1) confirm the researcher's conjecture; 2) make them look good; or, 3) make them appear more distressed to receive promised services.

 Subjects may also forget pertinent details.
 Self-report studies are inherently biased by the person's feelings at the time they filled out the questionnaire.
 If a person feels bad at the time they fill out the questionnaire, for example, their answers will be more negative.
 If the person feels good at the time, then the answers will be more positive.

 As with all studies relying on voluntary participation, results can be biased by a lack of respondents, if there are systematic differences between people who respond and people who do not.
 Care must be taken to avoid biases due to interviewers and their demand characteristics.